-Finally, when discussing value, it is important to realize that value is the difference between benefits and costs.
+Finally, when discussing value, it is important to realize that value can be seen as the difference between benefits and costs.
 But while the literature on EA benefits is abundant, discussions on EA costs are very scarce in literature and the main EA frameworks offer no support in estimating and managing costs (Lindstrom et al., 2006).